Udemy Courses Review 2020: Is Udemy Legit?

 Instead of non-stop texting my masseuse for advice, I wanted to learn more about the various oils and what they could do.

 Enter, Udemy’s Aromatherapy – Using Essential Oils course.

 Instructor Mark Perren-Jones is upbeat from the get-go.
 He clearly believes in the effectiveness of these oils and is excited to share that with you.

 This is a complete and comprehensive beginner's aromatherapy course to guide you on how to use essential oils in your everyday life.

-You will finish this course being able to use oils to make your own all natural cleaning products, bath bombs, toilet fizzies, muscle and joint relieving balms and salves, diffuser blends, bath salts, foot scrubs, room sprays and so much more.
+You will finish this course being able to use oils to make your own all-natural cleaning products, bath bombs, toilet fizzes, muscle, and joint relieving balms and salves, diffuser blends, bath salts, foot scrubs, room sprays and so much more.

 Mark emphasizes ways in which you can apply aromatherapy and essential oils to all aspects of your life to improve the quality of your health, your home and your happiness… specifically:

 For the price, this course was totally worth it.

 Almost like taking a cooking class, but with essential oils.

 So, is Udemy Legit?
 My Final Review of Udemy and the Quality of the Service